westkingdom/regnum-front/README.md

-# West Kingdom Regnum Portal
+# WKRegnum - West Kingdom Regnum Portal

-A Streamlit web application for the West Kingdom organization that provides access to officer roster and reporting systems.
+A web application for the West Kingdom organization that provides access to officer roster and reporting systems.
 The application uses Google Workspace authentication to restrict access based on membership in a Google Group.

 ## Local Development Setup